When Deep Learning Meets Polyhedral Theory: A Survey: Introduction

 \subsection{Why nonlinearity is important in artificial neurons}

-The nonlinearity of the activation function leads to such nonconvexity of the loss function.
-However, as we will see in Section~\ref{sec:LR}, that same nonlinearity enables the neural network to represent more complex functions as a whole.
+{The nonlinearity of the activation functions, the resulting layered structure, and/or the loss function yield nonconvex training problems.
+Likewise, the neural network itself is typically a nonconvex function even after training.} However, as we will see in Section~\ref{sec:LR}, that same nonlinearity enables the neural network to represent more complex functions as a whole.
 In fact, removing such nonlinearities by using an identity activation function $\sigma^l(u) = u ~ \forall l \in \sL$ would reduce the entire neural network to an affine transformation of the form $f(x) = \mW^{L} ( \mW^{L-1} \left( \ldots \left( \mW^2 \left( \mW^1 x + \vb^1 \right) + \vb^2 \right) + \ldots \right) + \vb^{L-1} ) + \vb^{L}$.
-Hence, a feedforward network without nonlinear activation functions is equivalent to a linear regression model.
-However, in that case we can easily obtain such a model without resorting to neural networks and backpropagation: the loss function is convex and the optimal solution is given by a closed formula, such as in least squares regression.
+Hence, a feedforward network without nonlinear activation functions is a {(rank-constrained) linear model}.
 In contrast, neural networks with a single hidden layer of arbitrary width have been long known to be universal function approximators for a broad variety of activation functions \citep{Cybenko1989,funahashi1989approximate,Hornik1989}, as well as for ReLU more recently \citep{yarotsky2017relu}.
 These results have also been extended to the converse case of limited width but arbitrarily large depth \citep{lu2017expressive,hanin2017approximating,park2021width}.

 Although nonlinear activation functions are important for obtaining more complex models, these functions do not need to be overly complex to produce good results.
 In the past, it was common practice to use sigmoid functions for activation \citep{TricksBP}.
 Those are monotonically increasing functions that approach finite values for arbitrarily large positive and negative inputs, such as the standard logistic function $\sigma(u) = \frac{1}{1+e^{-u}}$ and the hyperbolic tangent $\sigma(u) = \tanh(u)$.
 In the present, the most commonly used activation function is the Rectified Linear Unit~(ReLU) $\sigma(u) = \max\{0,u\}$ \citep{CurrentDNN,ReluPop2018}, which was proposed by~\cite{OriginReLU} and first applied to neural networks by~\cite{nair2010rectified}.
 The popularity of ReLU is in part due to experiments by~\cite{nair2010rectified} and~\cite{ReLUGood2} showing that this simpler form of activation yields competitive results.
 Thinking back in terms of the analogy with biological neurons, we say that a ReLU is \emph{active} when the output is positive and \emph{inactive} when the output is zero.
 ReLUs have a linear output behavior on the inputs associated with the same ReLUs being active and inactive; this property also holds for other piecewise linear and piecewise constant functions that are used as activation functions in neural networks.
 Table~\ref{tab:activations} lists some of the most commonly used activation functions of that kind.
 For more comprehensive lists of activation functions, including several other variations based on ReLU, we refer to~\cite{dubey2021activations} and~\cite{tao2022piecewise}.